I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 How Pinterest Can Work for Your Mom Blog

 Super quick example.
-For all three of my daughters’ first birthdays, I POURED over hundreds (if not thousands) of party themes + ideas.
+For all three of my daughters’ first birthdays, I PORED over hundreds (if not thousands) of party themes + ideas.
 I planned all three of their parties from Pinterest pins.

 MORE importantly for you, I bought a lot of the products I needed for the parties because I found it through Pinterest.